DataFire/Integrations/integrations/generated/azure_resources_policysetdefinitions/README.md

 * output [PolicySetDefinitionListResult](#policysetdefinitionlistresult)

 ### PolicySetDefinitions_DeleteAtManagementGroup
-Deletes a policy set definition at management group level.
+This operation deletes the policy set definition in the given management group with the given name.

 ```js